 Zions Bank Checking Account

-Zions Bank is a regional bank which has been around for over 135 years.
-Their attractive no fee online checking account has served as a great way for them to serve a wider customer base.
+Zions Bank is a regional bank that has been around for over 135 years.
+Their attractive no-fee online checking account has served as an excellent way for them to serve a wider customer base.

 The Zions Bank High Yield Internet Checking is an interest-bearing online checking account that offers competitive rates based on the balance you maintain in your account.

-In addition, you can link this to a high yield savings account, pay your bills online, transfer money, etc. Zions Bank offers a wide range of financial products, including their the aforementioned savings and checking, along with CDs, investment accounts, business accounts, and more.
+In addition, you can link this to a high-yield savings account, pay your bills online, transfer money, etc. Zions Bank offers a wide range of financial products, including the savings mentioned above and checking, along with CDs, investment accounts, business accounts, and more.

 Aurora Bank Checking Account

-Aurora Bank is headquartered in Wilmington, Delaware, and brings over 85 years of banking experience to the table.
+Aurora Bank is headquartered in Wilmington, Delaware, bringing over 85 years of banking experience.
 The Aurora Bank Checking Account with Interest offers competitive interest rates, free ATM withdrawals from an extensive, nationwide network, check writing, debit card, electronic transfers, and direct deposit.

 Axos Bank (formerly Bank of Internet USA)

-With Axos Bank, you’ll be able to enjoy online banking, unlimited domestic ATM reimbursements, and some cashback purchase rewards.
+With Axos Bank, you can enjoy online banking, unlimited domestic ATM reimbursements, and some cashback purchase rewards.
 Just like the other banks on our list, there are no monthly fees and no minimum balance that you have to maintain.

 MemoryBank

 Like the Bank of Interest account, you’ll need to meet some simple requirements to get the high-yield returns.
-As long as you have one direct deposit into your checking account and use your debit card 5 times every month, then you can take advantage of their high APY.
+You can take advantage of their high APY if you have one direct deposit into your checking account and use your debit card 5 times every month.

-After the first year is over, the APY is going to be around 1.0%, which is still much higher than the competitors on the list.
+After the first year, the APY will be around 1.0%, which is still much higher than the competitors on the list.
 If you’re looking for a company that’s going to reward you for the cash in your checking account, the MemoryBank is an excellent option.

 One of the obvious downsides is that you won’t have access to thousands of physical branches across the country like you will with some options.